 The course will be taught by Professor Gita Johar and Adam Royalty (Designer-in-Residence at Columbia) in the Design Studio at Riverside Church.
 We will use a combination of lectures and hands-on project work.
 The project will give you an opportunity to come up with a creative solution to problems or challenges in a particular consumer context.
 This half block-week course will be an intensive learning experience.
 Expect to spend full days working on the project, both in and out of the design studio.

-Gita V. Johar (PhD NYU 1993; MBA Indian Institute of Management Calcutta 1985) has been on the faculty of Columbia Business School since 1992 and is currently the Meyer Feldberg Professor of Business and Vice Dean for Diversity, Equity and Inclusion.
-She served as the school’s Faculty Director of Online Initiatives from 2014 to 2017, Senior Vice Dean from 2011 to 2014, as the inaugural Vice Dean for...
+Gita V. Johar (PhD NYU 1993; MBA Indian Institute of Management Calcutta 1985) has been on the faculty of Columbia Business School since 1992 and is currently the Meyer Feldberg Professor of Business.
+She served as the school’s inaugural Vice Dean for Diversity, Equity and Inclusion from 2019 to 2021, Faculty Director of Online Initiatives from 2014 to 2017, Senior Vice Dean from 2011 to 2014, and as the inaugural...